Guide to Using Flexible Bid Strategies in Google Ads

 Flexible bidding strategies will work differently than bidding rules, but with similar outcomes – Google will have more control over your PPC bid management (in some cases all control), so it pays to tread carefully.

-Are you using flexible bid strategies in AdWords?
+Are you using flexible bid strategies in Google Ads?
 Let us know in the comments!

 Top image via Barry Silver